 The fields in the SL-BSR MAC CE are defined as follows:

 - Destination Index: The Destination Index field identifies the destination.
 The length of this field is 5 bits.
-The value is set to one index among index(es) associated to same destination reported in [v2x-DestinationInfoList].
+The value is set to one index among index(es) associated to same destination reported in SL-TxResourceReqList.
 If multiple such lists are reported, the value is indexed sequentially across all the lists in the same order as specified in TS 38.331 [5];

 - LCG ID: The Logical Channel Group ID field identifies the group of logical channel(s) whose SL buffer status is being reported.
 The length of the field is 3 bits;